NVIDIA/aistore/docs/performance.md

 AIStore is all about performance.
 It's all about performance and reliability, to be precise.
 An assortment of tips and recommendations that you find in this text will go a long way to ensure that AIS _does_ deliver.

-But first, here's an important consideration:
+But first, one important consideration:

 Currently(**) AIS utilizes local filesystems - local formatted drives of any kind.
 You could use HDDs and/or NVMes, and any Linux filesystem: xfs, zfs, ext4... you name it.
 In all cases, the resulting throughput of an AIS cluster will be the sum of throughputs of individual drives.